The Illuminated Epistemology

 • We concentrate, contemplate, and meditate.

-• We think, feel, and experience being associated with our head, heart, and gut.
+• We think, feel, and experience being and associate these channels with head, heart, and gut.

 That is why geometry as the universal language of consciousness seems like it is divided into 3 aspects (math-quantity-quality), but in fact it is not; it is always the same geometry all along.
 What changes is how you shift your attention, what information you prioritize.